BlueCipherite/Weather-App/README.md

 # Weather App
- Weather App programmed with DARK SKY API and bootstrap 4 by AnonymousAlabi.
+ Weather App programmed with DARK SKY API and bootstrap 4 by Ridwanullah Alabi.

  Set up with the method of fetching data from the DarSky API.
 This inludes requesting for the users location, requesting data from the API and printing the data on the user's screen.